This is a prerelease version.

 SessionStore store = ClusteredSessionStore.create(vertx);

-and from now on we will start the application with -server parameter, which tells Vert.x to look for a cluster manager implementation.
+From now on, we will start the application with the -server parameter, which tells Vert.x to look for a cluster manager implementation.

 We also need to provide a Hazelcast configuration file, and create a file cluster.xml in the src/main/resources directory: